 A well-written resume is no different than pre-sales literature—except in this case, you are selling yourself.
 A resume is considered a very important job-hunting tool, and it should highlight your work experience, education, strengths, accomplishments, and achievements.

-In this highly-competitive job market, resumes that catch the reader’s eye get read.
+In a highly competitive job market, resumes that catch the reader’s eye get read.
 Recognizing this need, many applicants develop a gimmick resume and/or one printed on colored paper.
 However, what makes a resume stand out is the content—not fancy extras.
-Besides, colored paper and colored inks don’t fax on copy well at all.

 Don’t skip a job, even if it was for a short time, to make your resume look better.
 During a comprehensive background check, it will undoubtedly show up.
 When it does, it will likely prompt the hiring authority to question the validity of your entire resume.